DARE-lab/DARE-lab.github.io/content/authors/Daniel Barr/_index.md

 ---
 # Display name
-title: Veer Ramrakhiani
+title: Daniel Barr

 # Full name (for SEO)
-first_name: Veer
+first_name: Daniel
-last_name: Ramrakhiani
+last_name: Barr

 # Username (this should match the folder name)
 authors:
-  - Veer Ramrakhiani
+  - Daniel Barr

 # Is this the primary user of the site?
 superuser: false